ATP, FAA Gold Seal CFI/CFII, CE-525S Type

-- Instrument Rating - My instrument students become knowledgeable and proficient IFR pilots who can safely negotiate the technical and demanding realm of real-world IFR and IMC.
+Instrument Rating - My instrument students become knowledgeable and proficient IFR pilots who can safely negotiate the technical and demanding realm of real-world IFR and IMC.
 As with all instruction that I provide, my curriculum goes well beyond the FAA minimum standards and includes a wide variety of approach types at dozens of different airports (some examples are enumerated here).
 I typically teach the instrument rating in TAA (Technically Advanced Aircraft/Airplane), which often use some form of the Garmin G1000, Garmin G3000, or Cirrus perspective (based on the Garmin G1000) integrated flight deck, aka glass cockpit.

 Commercial Pilot Rating (CPL) - I've helped many pilots obtain their commercial pilot's license, to expand their flight envelope, and improve their proficiency, smoothness, and professionalism.
 Your passengers will notice the difference, even if you are just flying friends or family.
 The CPL also allows a pilot to get paid for flying, so it opens the doors for a number of interesting opportunities.